computational-psychology/stimupy/src/README.md

 ## Contrast Measures
-Various contrast measure functions.
-See code for details.
+Various function that calculate contrast metrics.
+See code docstrings for details.

 ## Lightness
 This submodule contains functions for creating common stimuli used in